Maliki school: History

 Although Malik ibn Anas was himself a native of Medina, his school faced fierce competition for followers in the Muslim east, with the Shafi'i, Hanbali, and Zahiri schools all enjoying more success than Malik's school.
 It was eventually the Hanafi school, however, that earned official government favor from the Abbasids.

-Imam Malik (who was a teacher of Imam Ash-Shafi‘i, who in turn was a teacher of Imam Ahmad ibn Hanbal) was a student of Imam Ja'far al-Sadiq (a descendant of the Islamic prophet Muhammad and 6th Shi'ite Imam), as with Imam Abu Hanifah.
-Thus all of the four great Imams of Sunni Fiqh are connected to Ja'far, whether directly or indirectly.
+Imam Malik (who was a teacher of al-Shafi‘i, who in turn was a teacher of Imam Ahmad ibn Hanbal) was a student of Imam Ja'far al-Sadiq (a descendant of the Islamic prophet Muhammad and 6th Imam), the eponymous founder of the Twelver Shi'i Ja'fari school of law, as with Imam Abu Hanifah.
+Thus all of the four great Imams of Sunni jurisprudence are connected to Ja'far, whether directly or indirectly.

 The Malikis enjoyed considerably more success in Africa, and for a while in Spain and Sicily.
 Under the Umayyads and their remnants, the Maliki school was promoted as the official state code of law, and Maliki judges had free rein over religious practices; in return, the Malikis were expected to support and legitimize the government's right to power.
 This dominance in Spanish Andalus from the Umayyads up to the Almoravids continued, with Islamic law in the region dominated by the opinions of Malik and his students.
-The Hadith, or prophetic tradition in Islam, played a lesser role as Malikis—like Hanafi jurists—viewed it with suspicion, and weren't very well versed in its study.
+The hadith, or prophetic tradition in Islam, played a lesser role as Malikis—like Hanafi jurists—viewed it with suspicion, and weren't very well versed in its study.
 The Almoravids eventually gave way to the predominantly-Zahiri Almohads, at which point Malikis were tolerated at times but lost official favor.
 With the Reconquista, the Iberian Peninsula was lost to the Muslims in totality.